 Need a copy of your transcript?

-You may request your official Lakeland College transcript online.
+You may request your official Lakeland University transcript online.

 The cost of an official transcript is $8 (or $10 for a rush request) payable via credit card (with expiration date).